openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api/patterns-python-api.rst

    :language: cpp
    :fragment: [ov:wrap_type_list]

-As you may see, ``pattern_sig`` is created with the list ``["opset13.Relu", "opset13.Sigmoid"]`` which means it can either be a ``Relu`` or ``Sigmoid``.
-Pretty convenient, huh?
+Note that ``pattern_sig`` is created with the list ``["opset13.Relu", "opset13.Sigmoid"]``, meaning it can be either a ``Relu`` or a ``Sigmoid``.
-This is why matching the same pattern against different nodes becomes possible.
-Basically, we may think of ``WrapType`` as "one of listed".
-Note, that you may provide more than 2 types to ``WrapType``.
+This feature enables matching the same pattern against different nodes.
+Essentially, ``WrapType`` can represent "one of listed" types. ``WrapType`` supports specifying more than two types.

-If you want to have some additional checking for you node, you may create a predicate for it providing a function or a lambda.
-This function will be executed during matching performing the additional validation specified in the logic of the function.
-For example, you may want to check the consumers count of a given node:
+To add additional checks for your node, create a predicate by providing a function or a lambda.
+This function will be executed during matching, performing the additional validation specified in the logic of the function.
+For example, you might want to check the consumers count of a given node:

 .. doxygensnippet:: docs/snippets/ov_patterns.py
    :language: python